f3d-app/f3d/CONTRIBUTING.md

 - If you are a discord user, then you are most welcome to join the [F3D discord](https://discord.f3d.app)
 - When discussing a specific issue or pull request, create a dedicated thread in the "Contribute" channel
 - As a first message, post a link to the issue, a moderator will pin it to the thread
-- Discussing issue, design and investigation on discord is usually more efficient on discord than on github, but always try to write down the discussion conclusions on github
+- Discussing issues, design and investigation on discord is usually more efficient on discord than on github, but always try to write down the discussion conclusions on github

 ## Continuous Integration